-The committee considered the use of the going concern basis following the disposal of BPE.
 The audit committee has considered and approves of the changes in the company's policy of reducing the forecast period of the business insofar as it has exempted management from producing three-period projections.
 This will be reviewed annually.

 Revenue Recognition and Management Override